 15A NCAC 13B .1623 GEOLOGIC AND HYDROGEOLOGIC INVESTIGATIONS FOR MSWLF FACILITIES

-(1) A report on local and regional geology and hydrogeology based on research of available literature for the area.
+(1) A report on local and regional geology and hydrogeology as defined in Rule .1618(c)(1) and (2) of this Section based on research of available literature for the area.
 This information is to be used in planning the field investigation.
-For sites located in piedmont or mountain regions, this report shall include a fracture trace analysis and Rose Diagram, based at a minimum on an evaluation of structurally controlled features identified on a topographic map of the area.
+For sites located in piedmont or mountain regions, this report shall include a fracture trace analysis and Rose Diagram, based on an evaluation of structurally controlled features identified on a topographic map of the area.

 (2) A report on field observations of the site that includes information on the following:

-(D) Formation descriptions; and
+(D) formation descriptions; and

 (6) Stratigraphic cross-sections identifying hydrogeologic and lithologic units, and stabilized water table elevations.

 (7) Water table information, including:

 (A) tabulations of water table elevations measured at the time of boring, 24 hours, and stabilized readings for all borings, measured within a period of time short enough to avoid temporal variations in groundwater flow which could preclude accurate determination of groundwater flow direction and rate;

 (B) tabulations of stabilized water table elevations over time to develop an understanding of seasonal fluctuations in the water table;